greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_join_order"></a>optimizer\_join\_order

-When GPORCA is enabled, this parameter sets the optimization level for join ordering during query optimization by specifying which types of join ordering alternatives to evaluate.
+When GPORCA is enabled (the default), this parameter sets the join enumeration algorithm:

 -   `query` - Uses the join order specified in the query.
 -   `greedy` - Evaluates the join order specified in the query and alternatives based on minimum cardinalities of the relations in the joins.
--   `exhaustive` - Applies transformation rules to find and evaluate all join ordering alternatives.
+-   `exhaustive` - Applies transformation rules to find and evaluate up to a configurable threshold number \(`optimizer_join_order_threshold`, default 10\) of n-way inner joins, and then uses the `greedy` method for the remainder.
+While planning time drops significantly at that point, plan quality and execution time may get worse.
+-   `exhaustive2` - Operates with an emphasis on generating join orders that are suitable for dynamic partition elimination.
+This algorithm applies transformation rules to find and evaluate n-way inner and outer joins.
+When evaluating very large joins with more than `optimizer_join_order_threshold` \(default 10\) tables, this algorithm employs a gradual transition to the `greedy` method; planning time goes up smoothly as the query gets more complicated, and plan quality and execution time only gradually degrade. `exhaustive2` provides a good trade-off between planning time and execution time for many queries.

-The default value is `exhaustive`.
+The default value is `exhaustive2`.

 Setting this parameter to `query` or `greedy` can generate a suboptimal query plan.
 However, if the administrator is confident that a satisfactory plan is generated with the `query` or `greedy` setting, query optimization time can be improved by setting the parameter to the lower optimization level.

 Setting this parameter to `query` or `greedy` overrides the `optimizer_join_order_threshold` and `optimizer_join_arity_for_associativity_commutativity` parameters.